ScheduleOpt/benchmarks/jobshop/README.md

 - `long` : 11 easy, 1 medium
 - `short` : 5 easy, 6 medium, 1 open

-Previous versions of these results had `presumed closed` instances which we proceed to solve with OptalCP running for longer times.
+Previous versions of these results had some `presumed closed` instances which we proceed to solve with OptalCP running for longer times to confirm their status of solved

 ## Formats